If you’re undecided, consider these two things.

 Put a light pencil mark at the bridge location, so you can quickly re-position it if and when it gets bumped out of place.

-Check your tension nuts from time to time to make sure they’re snug and the head is tight.
-If you have a natural skin head, you may need to adjust tension nuts more often.
-The head will loosen in humid conditions and tighten in dry conditions.
+Check your head tension from time to time with a tool like the Pocket-Dial.
+This is very important if you have a natural skin head, as it will loosen slightly in humid conditions and tighten in dry conditions.
 Though this phenomenon lessens over time as the head stretches and seasons, it is something you will learn to readily recognize and quickly adjust.
 You can also carry a couple of taller bridges to swap out in unusually humid playing conditions.